MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 Read this document and record your decisions.
 When finished, you should have all the necessary information to determine requirements and the next steps for your Windows Hello for Business deployment.

-There are 7 major categories to consider when planning a Windows Hello for Business deployment:
+There are 8 major categories to consider when planning a Windows Hello for Business deployment:

-:ballot_box_with_check: Deployment options
+- Deployment options
-  :ballot_box_with_check: Deploment models
+  - Deploment models
-  :ballot_box_with_check: Trust types
+  - Trust types
-:ballot_box_with_check: Authentication
+- Authentication
-  :ballot_box_with_check: Device registration
+  - Device registration
-  :ballot_box_with_check: Key registration
+  - Key registration
-  :ballot_box_with_check: Directory synchronization
+  - Directory synchronization
-  :ballot_box_with_check: Multifactor authentication
+  - Multifactor authentication
-:ballot_box_with_check: Device configuration
+- Device configuration
-:ballot_box_with_check: Public Key Infrastructure
+- Public Key Infrastructure
-:ballot_box_with_check: Licensing for cloud services
+- Licensing for cloud services
-:ballot_box_with_check: Windows requirements
+- Windows requirements
-:ballot_box_with_check: Windows Server requirements
+- Windows Server requirements
+- Prepare users to use Windows Hello

 ## Deployment Options